 Remember that close readings of a text are intended to take place over several acts, and that those “a-ha” moments may or may not come in Act I.

 This article is the fourth in a series on close reading.
 Next time, we’ll go into what takes place in Acts 2 and 3, and what happens when the curtain falls.

-- Part Two: Find “Goldilocks” Texts for Your Close Reading Lessons
+- How to Find “Goldilocks” Texts for Close Reading Lessons

-- Part Three: Designing Questions for Deep Understanding in Close Reading
+- How to Design Questions for Deep Understanding in Close Reading

 - Act I of Close Reading: What the Text Says

 - Act II of Close Reading: How the Text Works